FantomTchi7/Aero10Dark/README.md

-Based off of work by vaporvance and ImSwordKing
+Based on the work by vaporvance and ImSwordKing